rachelesmee/website/foss4gukonline2020/sessions.md

 # Big Earth Observation- and Geodata analysis with actinia and GRASS GIS (presentation)

 Till Adams,	mundialis GmbH & Co.
-KG
+KG: 🛰️ 10:50

 _We present a cloudbased technology, that allows "big geodata analysis" in process chains, that make use of actinia and GRASS GIS._